Seo Bok: Critical response

+Elisabeth Vintecelli, in her review for The New York Times wrote that director Lee Young-ju focuses on philosophical inquiry and "his slow-burning film casts a genuinely affecting spell" that "becomes increasingly poignant.
+Don't be surprised if you shed a few tears."
 In his review of the film, critic Kang Min-kyung of Star News Korea praised Park Bo-gum's performance writing: "[His] transformations are endless...That's why Park is like a piece of paper.
 It seems like the picture is drawn wherever the hand of the person drawing on the paper goes.
 It was a look of determination different from the look he showed in the drama Hello Monster.
 It's hard to imagine Seo Bok without Park.
 His unique dualistic atmosphere and gaze in Seobok keeps coming to mind and leaves a lasting impression."
 Bryan Tan, writing for Yahoo!
 News, rated the film with two and a half stars out of five.
 Praising the performance of Park, he wrote: "Seeing Park Bo Gum's compelling acting on the silver screen again really warmed the cockles of my heart."
 Tan concluded the review writing: "the over-the-top psychic CGI displays really got in the way of the bigger questions of how the first ever human clone should find his place in the world, without everyone trying to siphon his DNA for everlasting life."
 Kim Seong-Hyun reviewing the film for YTN wrote that the predominant question asked by the characters in the film was about life and death.
 Kim felt that the action in the film was unsatisfactory, but that did not reflect on the performance of the star cast.
 Concluding the review Kim wrote: "It is difficult to erase the thought that the actors' performance is somewhat regrettable to contain a long and repetitive message."

 James Marsh writing for South China Morning Post rated the film with two out of five stars and called it a "... quasi-philosophical melodrama masquerading as a futuristic action thriller".
 He opined that director Lee Yong-ju in spite of putting all hi-tech thrills and setting a stage for good brainy cinema, could not make it happen.
 He found the film slow and lengthy and felt that the "violent, effects-heavy climax" was tardy to be enjoyable.
 Marsh concluded that: "Inevitably it is the all-too-familiar themes of mortality, family and corporate malfeasance that permeate to the surface as Lee defiantly steers his film headlong into a quagmire of ponderous, poorly articulated existential nonsense."
 Jeanmarie Tan writing for The New Paper rated the film with three stars out of five.
 She opined that the film touched on the question of philosophical and ethical immortality superficially.
 Praising the performance of Park she wrote: "[He] was effortless in switching countenance from childlike innocence to bestial rage."
 Concluding her write up Tan penned: "Watching Seobok, a superbeing with powers of telekinesis, go all Dark Phoenix on his enemies is right up there with any X-Men movie."